Socioeconomic mobility in the United States: Gender and race

 Reports analyzing the economic mobility of African-Americans compared to that of whites have found stark differences.
 One report found that 53 percent of blacks born in the bottom income quintile remain there as adults, while only 33 percent of whites do.
 Research has also found that the children of black middle-class families are more likely to fall out of the middle class.

 Despite the increased presence of blacks and women in the work force over the years, women and non-whites hold jobs with less rank, authority, opportunity for advancement and pay than men and whites, a "glass ceiling" being said to prevent them from occupying more than a very small percentage in top managerial positions.

 One explanation for this is seen in the networks of genders and ethnic groups.
-The more managers there are in an employees' immediate work environment, the higher the employees chances of interacting and spending time with high status/income employees, the more likely these employees are to be drawn on for promotion.
+The more managers there are in an employee’s immediate work environment, the higher that employee’s chances of interacting and spending time with high status/income colleagues, the more likely these employees are to be drawn on for promotion.
 As of the 1990s, the vast majority of all clerical and office workers are women, but made up less than half of all managers.
 Less than 15% of all managers were minorities, while roughly a quarter of all clerical and office employees were.
 The networks of women and minorities are simply not as strong as those of males and whites, putting them at a disadvantage in status/income mobility.

 For women, another explanation for this "glass ceiling" effect in the American work force is the job-family trade off.
 While both men and women feel that a conflict exists between job and family, women with children, particularly married women, are more likely to either temporarily leave the labor force or cut back on employment by using flex time, working part-time or part of the year.
 Unfortunately, the outcome is lower mobility, since part-time employment is usually lower paying employment, with less chance of promotion into a higher status job or likelihood of a return to full-time employment for at least a few years.